Spycsh/hesse/README.md

 docker-compose up
 ```

-Currently, two algorithms are implemented for queries, Stronly Connected Component algorithm and MiniBatch algorithm.
-Make sure to select the right ingress file and type.
+Currently, three algorithms are implemented for queries, Connected Component algorithm, Strongly Connected Component algorithm and MiniBatch algorithm.
+Make sure to select the right ingress file and type using `scenarios_config.py`.

+To see the results of query, you can execute the following command:

 ```shell
 docker-compose exec kafka kafka-console-consumer --bootstrap-server kafka:9092 --topic query-results --partition 0 --from-beginning --property print.key=true --property key.separator=" ** "